Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Numerical experiments

-Two algorithms were applied towards optimizing the HoloML objective function.
-The first such method is the conjugate gradient algorithm (a standard first-order optimization algorithm) which is implemented given the HoloML objective function of \cref{eqn:HoloML} and its corresponding gradient given by \cref{eqn:HoloML-grad}, and was implemented in Matlab using the Manopt optimization package.
+Two algorithms were applied towards optimizing the HoloML objective function, using the Manopt optimization package for Matlab.
+The first such method is the conjugate gradient algorithm (a standard first-order optimization algorithm) which is implemented given the HoloML objective function of \cref{eqn:HoloML} and its corresponding gradient given by \cref{eqn:HoloML-WF-grad}.
 We term this algorithm HoloML-CG.
-The second method is an implementation of the ADMM algorithm derived in \cref{subsubsec:admm}, and is termed HoloML-ADMM.
+The second method is an implementation of the trust-region method discussed in \cref{subsec:opt-algs}, and is termed HoloML-TR.
+For experiments using both HoloML-CG and HoloML-TR, 50 iterations were implemented per trial.
+The computation time per iteration for HoloML-CG and HoloML-TR for subsequent experiments were approximately 0.1 seconds and 0.2 seconds, respectively, with experiments being run on a Windows XPS 13 9380 with an Intel(R) Core(TM) i7-8665U processor.
 We compare these new methods to the leading holographic phase retrieval algorithms in use to date, namely the inverse filtering \cite{BarmherzigEtAl2019Holographic} and Wiener filtering methods \cite{HeEtAl2004Use}.
+For experiments involving a beamstop, the missing data was replaced by an approximating Gaussian function before the inverse filtering and Wiener filtering methods were applied, as per a well-known technique \cite{HeEtAl2004Use,MarchesiniURA} which improves image reconstruction (see \cref{subsec:priorart}).
+Each implemenation of the Wiener filtering method encapsulates several trials, whereby the constant term $C$ (see \cref{eqn:wiener-filt}) is first set to the reciprocal of the estimated SNR value, and then scaled using a logarithmic search on the set of values $[10^{-10}, 10^{10}]$.
+The output is then selected which minimizes the corresponding relative error given by \cref{eqn:err-metric}.

 The relative error used for these experiments is given by